Authored by the expert who managed and guided the team behind the Nigeria Property Pack

 What down payment do American people need in Nigeria in 2026?

-The typical down payment range for foreign buyers in Nigeria spans from 30% at the low end for very strong applications to 50% or more for buyers with foreign income, limited local banking history, or properties with complicated titles.
+The typical down payment range for foreign buyers in Nigeria goes from 30% at the low end (for strong applicants with verified local income) to 50% or more for buyers relying on foreign income or with less established banking relationships in Nigeria.

 You can also read our latest update about mortgage and interest rates in Nigeria.